amideo5/spring-boot-weather-app-cicd/README.md

 >Open the project in your IDE<br/>
 >Build the project<br/>
 >Run the project<br/>
->Also check backend for this app here https://github.com/amideo5/react-weather-app-cicd.git
+>Also check frontend for this app here https://github.com/amideo5/react-weather-app-cicd.git

 ## Usage
 >To use the application<br/>